prof7turtle/Counting-number-of-people-in-Elevator/README.md

  The system displays the real-time occupancy count on a screen located in the waiting lobby.

 •This allows users to make informed decisions about whether to wait or consider alternative options, ultimately improving efficiency and reducing frustration.

+For any Further issues during implementation of this Project please reach out to me on Linkedin.